 - Do students notice that differences of zero, one and two occur frequently but differences of three, four and five are less frequent?

 - Do they notice that a difference of six is impossible?

-- Do students notice that the distance horses need to gallop is different.?
+- Do students notice that the distances horses need to gallop are different?
 For example, Horse One must travel 11 steps but horse Five only needs to travel three steps.

 Which horse has the best chance of winning?
 Why?